Legion2/Smart-and-Healthy-Office/Readme.md

 # Smart and Healthy Office

+This is a prototype for a study project, it has no security build in and the code does not represent best practice.
+Use at your own risk.

 This project consists of sensors (simulated), a Controller with Repository and Web Server and a WebApp.
 ## Getting started
 Clone this repository.